 Cheryl holds a bachelor’s degree in English with a concentration in Communications/Writing from Fairfield University.
 She is married with 2 teenagers.
 In her spare time, she enjoys cooking, and spending time outdoors doing just about anything, especially watching D1 college softball.

-As Marketing Specialist, Matt works with both the marketing and member services departments of the IIC to help coordinate best practices for brand visibility and member growth.
-He is also responsible for various reporting functions and marketing materials to be used both internally and presented at quarterly member events.
+As Senior Marketing Specialist, Matt works with both the marketing and member services departments of the IIC to help coordinate best practices for brand visibility and member growth.
+He is tasked with promoting the IIC's many deliverables through a variety of digital marketing campaigns.
+He also manages social media and two international tradeshow pavilions for the IIC.
 Matt is a graduate of East Carolina University, where he received a B.S. in Communications.